-Note: If you see a red wireless icon, your router's network environment may not be suitable for a direct network connection and you may experience slow network speeds.
+Note: A red wireless icon indicates that your router's network environment may not be optimal for streaming media and you may experience slow downs or otherwise degraded performance.

 Main Menu

 The mydlink SharePort main menu has different sections that let you see all the documents, photos, movies, or music stored on your removable storage.
 Tap < or >, or swipe left or right to move between the different sections.
 The Wi-Fi icon at the bottom indicates an active local network connection (blue) or remote connection (green/red).
 Tap Log In if it is not lit, or Log Out to return to the login page.